 Even though students often select a particular school based on the on-campus offerings, they also consider the learning opportunities available to explore the world off campus.
-At Azusa Pacific University, students can study abroad in China, South Africa, Yosemite, and a number of other destinations.
+At Azusa Pacific University, students can study abroad in China, South Africa, Sacramento, and a number of other destinations.

 So what is it that motivates someone to pack up their bags all over again for a change of scenery?
 English major Bethany Wagner ’14, who studied at Azusa Pacific’s High Sierra campus, says she was intrigued by the opportunities provided by the program.

 “It’s such a unique experience that you really can’t get on a normal college campus,” said Wagner.
 “Looking back at it now, it’s even more clear that I never could have formed the same type of relationships or had the same learning experience that I got while studying abroad.”